enphase/fixed-filters/README.md

 }
 ```

-While passing the pole and zero coefficients is the most universal way of creating a filter, `Biquad` includes a number of associated functions for creating standard filter forms with the use specifying just the sampling period, the center frequency, and the q factor.
+While passing the pole and zero coefficients is the most universal way of creating a filter, `Biquad` includes a number of associated functions for creating standard filter forms with the user specifying just the sampling period, the center frequency, and the q factor.

 ```rust
 // create a butterworth lowpass filter